 The church is made up of individuals from all walks of life with all different backgrounds and experiences.
-We are given different gifts, talents and abilities.
-We approach situations, tasks and challenges differently.
-We are all moving along the path in our relationship with Jesus and the understanding of what that relationships means and how it looks in our lives at a different pace and rate.
+We are given different gifts, talents, and abilities.
+We approach situations, tasks, and challenges differently.
+We are all moving along the path in our relationship with Jesus and the understanding of what that relationship means and how it looks in our lives at a different pace and rate.
 We all resonate with different teachers and teaching styles and music and worship style.
 WE ARE ALL DIFFERENT, and we need those differences and growth methods to be addressed and nurtured not only in our spiritual journey but also in our generosity journey.

 In order to address our different rates of growth in terms of the generosity journey, we first must categorize an underlying generalization within a generosity growth concept and then learn to apply these concepts to each member of our donor base or congregation.